ProperForm Data Processing Addendum

 Each Security Incident notification will include, to the extent available at the time of notification:

-(a) the date(s) on which the Security Incident occurred and was discovered by ProperForm; (b) the nature of the Security Incident, including the categories and approximate number of Data Subjects affected and the categories and approximate volume of Provider Personal Data involved; (c) the likely consequences of the Security Incident; (d) the measures ProperForm has taken or proposes to take to address and mitigate the Security Incident; and (e) the name and contact information of a ProperForm representative from whom Provider may obtain additional information.
+(a) the date(s) on which the Security Incident occurred and was discovered by ProperForm; (b) the nature of the Security Incident, including the categories and approximate number of Data Subjects affected and the categories and approximate volume of Personal Data involved; (c) the likely consequences of the Security Incident; (d) the measures ProperForm has taken or proposes to take to address and mitigate the Security Incident; and (e) the name and contact information of a ProperForm representative from whom Business may obtain additional information.

 10.3.
 Cooperation.

-ProperForm will cooperate with Provider in:
+ProperForm will cooperate with Business in:

-(a) investigating and remediating the Security Incident; (b) Provider's compliance with any notification obligations under Applicable Privacy Law, including notifications to regulatory authorities or affected individuals; and (c) any regulatory inquiries or proceedings related to the Security Incident.
+(a) investigating and remediating the Security Incident; (b) Business's compliance with any notification obligations under Applicable Privacy Law, including notifications to regulatory authorities or affected individuals; and (c) any regulatory inquiries or proceedings related to the Security Incident.

-Nothing in this DPA requires or authorizes ProperForm to make any notification to a regulatory authority or to affected individuals on Provider's behalf, except as required by Applicable Privacy Law or expressly agreed by the parties in writing.
+Nothing in this DPA requires or authorizes ProperForm to make any notification to a regulatory authority or to affected individuals on Business's behalf, except as required by Applicable Privacy Law or expressly agreed by the parties in writing.

 10.4.
 Mitigation.